-The Attic is seeking to hire a full-time Director of Development to oversee its fundraising program and position the organization for further growth.
+Director of Development oversees fundraising program and position the organization for further growth.
 In partnership with the Executive Director and the Board of Directors, the Director of Development will oversee strategies to raise funds from individuals, foundations, corporations, and the government sector.
-The Attic currently operates with a 1.8-million-dollar budget.

 The Director of Development will oversee the development department of The Attic, which includes:

 - Donor Relations- Manage The Attic’s giving program, developing the strategies, cultivation activities, materials/messages, and stewardship programs required to attract and retain gifts from individuals.
-Work with The Attic’s Executive Director, Board, and Donor Relations Associate to find, cultivate, and solicit new major donors.
+Work with The Attic’s Executive Director and Board to find, cultivate, and solicit new major donors.
 Prepare the E.D. and board for donor meetings.
 Build relationships with donors.

 - Grant Writing and Grants Management- Maintain and expand our grants program, draft and edit grant proposals and/or work in collaboration with a grant writing consultant to develop proposals, prepare timely grant reports, steward relationships with existing foundation donors, cultivate new foundations, and develop strategies for aligning The Attic’s programmatic goals and projects with the interests of corporate foundations.
 Manage grant tracking and record keeping.

 - Event Planning- Work in collaboration with the Executive Director and Board to organize small events that would enhance The Attic’s donor cultivation strategies.
 Plan larger fundraising events on a less frequent basis.

 - Marketing and Communications- Supervise and develop content for online and offline fundraising campaigns and newsletters (direct mail, social media, and email).
 Create content for Attic website, social media accounts, and print marketing materials.